 Spoken languages that are used in the Far North region are French, which is the language of administration; and Fulani or Fulfulde, which is used by the Arabic and Kirdi people.

 ExNorthCamSL differs from CamSL and other signed languages in the region.
 The language has unique sign language phonology with non-marked manual features and sign space.

 The majority of bundles in this collection are signed video recordings.
 The deposited comprises 101 bundles of the Extreme North Cameroon sign language that reflect narratives, spontaneous language use in the form of monologues, dialogues, and group conversations.
 The fieldwork was undertaken in the Far North Cameroon region of Cameroon.
 The video recordings document common socio-cultural practices among signing hearing and deaf community members, including community meetings in different towns in the North Cameroon region, the transmission of cultural practices during village gatherings, money-go-round meetings, an excursion of shoe-selling at the Market, explanations of agriculture and local food production.
 The recorded stories cover a wide range of themes such as myths and legends, historical narratives, and personal stories.

 Each bundle contains a signed video recording with audio (speakers and noise) in the background, ELAN files, and PDF documents of the consent forms.
 The total duration of the videos is 8 hours.
-Not all video recordings in the ExNorthCamSL deposit have been transcribed yet.
+Not all video recordings in the ExNorthCamSL collection have been transcribed yet.
 The recordings that have been transcribed (1,5 hours), have been segmented in Elan, with glossaries in English or French and transcriptions in English French, and with English translations.
 The main reason behind the segmentation of the recordings lies in their usability.

 One and a half hours of the recordings have already been transcribed; the annotation of the remaining recordings (more than 2,5 hours) is still being completed.